Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Example systems

 Similarly to the previous examples, we study mixing of two differently colored fluid, where the yellow color is placed in the upper part of the reactor, above the median y-coordinate of all initial particles, and the blue color below, see Figure \ref{fig:str_zk} (top).
-Again the results after one, three and ten rotations of the stirrer are shown, for both the small diffusion constant $D=2 \cdot 10^{-9}$ (middle row) and the larger one (bottom).
+Again the results after one, three and ten rotations of the stirrer are shown, for both the small effective diffusion constant $D=2\cdot 10^{-9} \text{m}^2/\text{s}$, (second row) and the larger one (third row).
 For better visibility we plot the results on a two-dimensional plane, fixing $z=0$, i.e., cutting centrally through the stirrer shaft.
-The choice $D=2 \cdot 10^{-9}$ appears to be too small for the given data resolution and diffusion is suppressed since the trajectories are too far from each other to pass on the color concentration.
+The choice $D=1\cdot 10^{-5} \text{m}^2/\text{s}$ appears to be too small for the given data resolution and diffusion is suppressed since the trajectories are too far from each other to pass on the color concentration.
 For the larger diffusion constant one observes again regions at the top and bottom of the reactor that remain coherent and do not mix well with the surrounding fluid.
 Similar effects are also reported using a different analysis technique in \cite{Steuwe2022} and with mixing time experiments in the same reactor geometry \cite{Fitschen2021}.
+Experimental trajectory data from 4D particle tracking is sparse.
+In \cite{Steuwe2026} approximately $38,000$ tracers are observed at every time step.
+To mimic this experimental situation we sparsify the simulated STR data and consider only 45,002 trajectories.
+We repeat the mixing study for $D=1\cdot 10^{-5} \text{m}^2/\text{s}$ on this coarse data set.
+The results that are obtained in less than 70 seconds on a laptop, are shown in Figure \ref{fig:str_zk} (bottom row).
+They compare well to the complete-data case (third row), which is computationally much more involved, and demonstrate that the proposed framework is particularly suited for the practically relevant setting of undersampling.

+Using the methods described in section \ref{sec:spacetimediff} we want to study the coherent behavior in more detail.
+We form the time-averaged matrix $\bm{Q}_{\epsilon}$ as in \eqref{eq:Qepsilon} by considering every third of the first 73 time slices $t_0, t_3, \ldots, t_{72}$ of the simulation, corresponding to approximately three rotations of the stirrer.
+In this specific step, we employ a smaller search radius $r=2\cdot \epsilon$ with $\epsilon=\sqrt{5\cdot10^{-6}}$.
+If we choose the same search radius $r$ and $\epsilon$ as before, $Q_{\epsilon}$ will be very large, but the resulting coherent sets look quite similar.
+We note that comparable coherent sets can also be obtained for the sparsified case of only 45,002 trajectories (not shown), where one could retain the original search radius and time stepping.